Aadhaar Enrolment for NRI Children Aged 5 to 18 Years

 • Email ID (if applicable)

-Optional:
+• Optional:

-• Mobile Number
+• Mobile Number (Recommended for updates and OTP verification)

 • Photograph of the child is taken.

-Step 5: Issuance of Acknowledgement Slip
+Step 5: Receive Acknowledgement Slip

-Once the enrolment process is complete:
+Once the enrolment is completed:

 Related Articles: